btmxh/nrs/specification.md

 The unscaled score ranges from 2 to 3 depending on how "appreciable" the impact is.

-The scale for Activated Unpleasant is 0.3, Moderate Pleasant is 0.9, both Calming Unpleasant and Calming Pleasant is 1.0.
+The scale for Activated Unpleasant is 0.7, both Activated Pleasant and Moderate Unpleasant are 0.8, Moderate Pleasant is 0.9, and both Calming Unpleasant and Calming Pleasant is 1.0.

 #### 4. Noticeable Emotion Impact (NEI)